-Gripping on to Instagram geotagging and my curiosity as navigation tools that have led me on a nostalgic trip back to my alma mater’s district late last 2018, I share in delight and awe on the very final day of ‘The Extra Extra Ordinary’ featuring Taiwanese artist Chou Yu Cheng, Filipino artist Garry-Ross Pastrana, and Indonesian collective Tromarama.
+With Instagram geotagging and my curiosity as navigation tools, I was led on a nostalgic trip back to my alma mater’s district late last year to share in the delight and awe of The Extra Extra Ordinary, featuring Taiwanese artist Chou Yu Cheng, Filipino artist Garry-Ross Pastrana and Indonesian collective Tromarama.

 Space in scale

-As part of the artistic community of the College of Saint Benilde’s School of Design and Arts, the Museum of Contemporary Art and Design (MCAD) is a unique institution that offers the experience of and the exposure to contemporary art and its various publics, with a focus on Manila, Philippines as context.
+As part of the artistic community of the College of Saint Benilde’s School of Design and Arts, the Museum of Contemporary Art and Design is a unique institution that offers the experience of and the exposure to contemporary art and its various publics, with a focus on Manila, Philippines as context.

-Not only covering contemporary art and design, but also culture, politics, philosophy, family, and society.
-These aim to engage with all social demographics irrespective of art knowledge, age, or race.
+Not only covering contemporary art and design, but also culture, politics, philosophy, family and society.
+These aim to engage with all social demographics irrespective of art knowledge, age or race.

 Does being part of the College of Saint Benilde’s School of Design and Arts community shape MCAD’s vision and projects in any way?

-These cultural links not only support the Museum’s growth but in conjunction support the College of Saint Benilde as each brand name becomes synonymous with the other.
+These cultural links not only support the museum’s growth but in conjunction support the College of Saint Benilde, as each brand name becomes synonymous with the other.

 Could you describe the landscape of contemporary art and design in the country?

 The Philippines is unique in its history of art practice.
 Having the first artists trained in the Western tradition (Escuela de Bellas Artes was founded by Damian Domingo in 1821) created a country of painters and artists.
-The Philippines through Manila once sat in Southeast Asia as having one of the most active local art scenes, which thrived due to art exhibitions and a market driven by local collectors.
+The Philippines, through Manila, once sat in South East Asia as having one of the most active local art scenes, which thrived due to art exhibitions and a market driven by local collectors.

-Participation on the regional and the international stages have become an important aspect of building MCAD’s identity and reputation.
-Increasingly, regional and international collaborations have formed an integral role in the development of MCAD’s programming.
+Participation on regional and international stages have become an important aspect of building MCAD’s identity and reputation.
+Increasingly, regional and international collaborations have an integral role in the development of MCAD’s programming.
 MCAD will continue to use its growing regional reputation to provide programming outside of an existing local experience of art.

-Now with an established brand, identity, and presence, the Museum is set to evolve and move towards the shaping of an institution.
+Now with an established brand, identity and presence, the museum is set to evolve and move towards the shaping of an institution.

-Among MCAD’s Exhibitions is our current show, ‘What Lies Within: Centre of the Centre’ featuring Australian artist Mel O’Callaghan, French artist Laurent Grasso, British artist Suzanne Treister, and Swiss artist Pamela Rosenkranz.
-This will run until the 1st of December.
+Among MCAD’s exhibitions is our current show, What Lies Within: Centre of the Centre, featuring Australian artist Mel O’Callaghan, French artist Laurent Grasso, British artist Suzanne Treister and Swiss artist Pamela Rosenkranz.
+This will run until 1 December.